-This lesson explains how to use the relative pronoun "que" to add information about nouns, with examples like "la merienda que comí" and "el menú que queremos."
-Learn to form sentences linking a noun + "que" + verb + subordinate clause.
+This lesson explains how to use the relative pronoun "que" to add information about nouns like "la merienda" (the snack), "el refresco" (the soft drink), and "el menú" (the menu).
+Learn to form sentences such as "La merienda que comí fue saludable" to describe people and things with subordinate clauses.

 1. The relative clause with que always goes attached to the noun it refers to.